-Stay safe outside this winter
+Stay safe outside this winter and prepare for winter storms

 While the winter offers many fun outdoor activities, low temperatures come with a variety of safety risks.
 Use these tips to stay safe while spending time outside during the colder months.

 Make sure you are wearing clothing that is right for cold temperatures and harsh conditions.
-The U.S. Centers for Disease Control and Prevention recommends that both children and adults outfit themselves in layered clothing, coats and boots that repel water, scarves or knit masks to protect the face, hats and mittens, since they preserve heat better than gloves.
+The U.S. Centers for Disease Control and Prevention recommends that both children and adults outfit themselves in layered clothing, coats and boots that repel water, scarves or knit masks to protect the face, hats and mittens since they preserve heat better than gloves.
 The source recommends choosing clothing made from heavy materials such as wool or silk and trying to stay as dry as possible since wet clothes can cause your body heat to quickly drop.

 Be careful of ice